amaniw/Accessibility-Intervention/README.md

 # Accessibility-Intervention
-This is a quick and simple static HTML site with basic CSS designed to test screen readers used by CS students in order to learn empathetic design principles and standards.
+This static HTML website, utilizing minimal CSS styling is designed for CS students to familiarize themselves with screen readers and develop an understanding of empathetic design principles and standards.